TheOldPresbyope/moode-satechi/README.md

 ## Prerequisites:

-- Raspbian Buster (for up-to-date Python3 and Python evdev module) This requirement is fulfilled automatically by working with moOde 5.4beta series or above.
-In principle, one can update the Python3 subsystem on an earlier version of moOde but this effort is not addressed here.
+- A recent version of Python3 and its evdev module.
+This code works with the version distributed with Raspbian Buster (python3 3.7.3 and python3-evdev 1.1.2) but not with the version distributed with Raspbian Stretch, which means it works with moOde 5.4 beta 2 but not with moOde 5.3.1.
+In principle, one can update Python3 on Raspbian Stretch but this effort is not addressed here.

 - moOde with Bluetooth controller present and enabled.
 This project was developed in moOde 5.4beta2 on an RPi3B+ with its onboard controller.